 There are several ETFs/ETNs (e.g. BIZD, BDCS, BDCZ, and the 2X BDCL) that hold or track broad indices of BDCs.
 These include the bad along with the good BCDs, and so the long-term performance of these instruments has been appalling.
-I am not aware of a fund specializing in the higher-quality BDCs, so the investor might just want to buy a couple of the individual good BDCs listed above.
+FGB is a fund which chooses and holds the better sorts of BCDs, but as with any fund you pay fees which eat into your take-home.
+The investor might just want to buy a couple of the individual good BDCs listed above.
 A list of BDCs with current prices and yields may be found here .

 Master Limited Partnerships

 A master limited partnership (MLP) is a publically traded limited partnership.
 It is not taxed at the corporate level.
 Rather, it passes its income, gains, losses, and deductions directly to the unitholder (shareholder).
 This allows for relatively high yields for unitholders.
 However, unitholders receive a K-1 tax form (rather than the usual 1099), which makes tax filing somewhat more complicated, and makes holding an MLP in an IRA inadvisable.